Single-Course Engelsk 10 ECTS

 Course Content

 Psychophysics and physiology of the auditory system.
 Models of auditory signal processing and perception.
-Neurophysiological measuring methods.
-Relation between neurophysiological measurements and psychoacoustical (behavioral) findings.
+Neurophysiological measurement methods and their relation to psychoacoustical (behavioral) findings.
 Neural imaging techniques.
-Technical and clinical applications.
-Compensation strategies in modern hearing aids and cochlear implants.
-There are classroom-based problem-solving sets and seven Matlab-based exercises that complement some of the lectures in the course.
+Technical and clinical applications, including compensation strategies in modern hearing aids and cochlear implants.
+The course also introduces computational and machine-learning–based modeling approaches for analyzing auditory data and predicting perceptual outcomes.
+Classroom-based problem-solving sessions and seven MATLAB-based exercises complement selected lectures throughout the course.

 Teaching Method